hydrobricks/hydrobricks-doc/doc/main-components.rst

 The parameters are managed as parameter sets in an object that is an instance of the ``ParameterSet`` class.
 It means that there is a single variable containing all the parameters for a model.
-Within it, different properties are defined for each parameter:
+Within it, different properties are defined for each parameter (more information in :ref:`the Python API <api_parameterset>`):

 * **component**: the component to which it refers to (e.g., glacier, slow_reservoir)
 * **name**: the detailed name of the parameter (e.g., degree_day_factor)